Program of Study

 The program of study at Southwest Acupuncture College is a well-rounded professional degree program designed to gradually expose the emerging practitioner to the uses of Oriental and Western medical models of the human body, as well as the underlying philosophy, theory and clinical application of acupuncture and Chinese herbal medicine.
 As a classical school of Oriental medicine, the program provides a broad yet deep historical base of diagnostic approaches.
 These paradigms range from Yin/Yang, Five Elements, Three Treasures, Four Levels, Six Stages, and Qi and Blood, to Essential Substances, Zang Fu, and Eight Principles, versus a limited concentration in any one approach.
 A subspecialty in traditional and modern Japanese acupuncture is carefully woven into the program, and advanced studies in this rich lineage may be taken as electives.
 A wide spectrum of relevant Western sciences complements the Oriental infrastructure.

 The academic programs at Southwest Acupuncture College consists of training in the five branches of classical Oriental medicine: acupuncture, herbal medicine, physical therapy, nutrition, and exercise/breathing therapy.
 The greatest number of hours are devoted to the study and practice of acupuncture and herbal medicine, with the balance of the hours completing the students' education in graduate level studies in Oriental medicine and Western science.
-Upon graduation, the college confers the Master of Science in Oriental Medicine (M.S.O.M.) degree.
-The M.S.O.M. degree consists of 3092.5 hours.
-The college also offers the Master of Science in Acupuncture (M.S.Ac.) degree which consists of 2525.5 hours and does not include the herbal program.
+Upon graduation, the college confers the Master of Acupuncture with a Chinese Herbal Medicine Specialization degree.
+This degree consists of 3092.5 hours.
+The college also offers the Master of Acupuncture (M.Ac.) degree which consists of 2525.5 hours and does not include the herbal program.
 The identical programs are taught at all three campuses.

 Both campuses operate on a yearly schedule of three fifteen-week semesters.
 With the exception of electives, classes are held only in the daytime.
 Clinic is held both in the day and the evening.
 While course times are set, the college clinic runs many shifts from which the students may select so that reasonable flexibility is built into the program to accommodate individual student needs.